-- Rectangular area a uniformly-spaced pointing pattern that covers the rectangle is calculated by the OT, for both the 12- and 7-m arrays.
-The TP array will observe a larger version of the user-defined rectangle and this is displayed in light blue in the visual editor - Multiple individual pointings which are to be mosaiced together ("custom mosaic") if the source extent is not easily approximated with a rectangle then a custom mosaic can be used to cover the source more efficiently.
-All the pointings must overlap and Pipeline will produce a single image of the field.
-If the ACA is required, the 7-m array will also observe the user-defined pointings, but the TP array will scan a rectangular area that is automatically calculated by the OT and displayed in light blue as for the rectangular definition http://cds.u-strasbg.fr/cgi-bin/Sesame
+- Rectangular area a uniformly-spaced pointing pattern that covers the rectangle is calculated by the OT, for both the 12- and 7-m Arrays.
+The TP Array will observe a larger version of the user-defined rectangle and this is displayed in light blue in the visual editor.
+If one of the sources is defined using a rectangle, all the sources in the SG must be. - Multiple individual pointings which are to be mosaiced together ("custom mosaic") if the source extent is not easily approximated with a rectangle, then a custom mosaic can be used to cover the source more efficiently.
+All the pointings must overlap and the Pipeline will produce a single image.
+If the ACA is required, the OT will automatically calculate the smallest rectangle that encompasses the 12-m pointings.
+This will then be tiled with 7-m Array pointings using Nyquist sampling and redundant pointings removed.
+The TP Array will raster scan the rectangle. - One or more individual pointings here the "custom mosaic" button is not ticked and the Pipeline will make an individual map of each pointing.
+If the TP Array is required, each source must only contain a single pointing.